Autism and Related Disorders: Seminar and Practicum

 Benhaven is located in North Haven and Wallingford, Chapel Haven is a relatively short bus/taxi ride from campus (on Whalley Avenue).
 Those students who have their own transportation are encouraged to use it to get to their weekly placement.
-Those students who do not have transportation should make alternative arrangements (e.g., a cab), keep receipts of payments, and then provide them to Rosemary Serra for reimbursement.
+Those students who do not have transportation should make alternative arrangements (e.g., a cab), keep receipts of payments, and then provide them to Charlton Daye for reimbursement.
 We must have your name, social security number, and dated receipt.
-Rosemary's phone number is (203) 785-5759, and her e-mail contact is email@example.com.
-Her office is in room 208.
+Mr. Daye's phone number is (203) 785-4841, and his e-mail contact is email@example.com.
+His office is in room G75.

 Practicum at Benhaven (Stephen Simonson and Karen Helene):